bwarren2/makeitgo/content/posts/20201125_cdkworkshop.md

 ![Sample app](/img/cdk_viz/sample_app.png)

 Nodes are Resources in the generated Cloudformation, and arrows point to dependencies of those Resources.
+The interactive version of this is [here](http://www.ndexbio.org/viewer/networks/22d1aa79-2f5a-11eb-9e72-0ac135e8bacf).

-You can see the generated YAML with `cdk synth`
+You can see the generated YAML with `cdk synth`.

 ## Evolving a setup